The 10 Reasons Why Sit to Stand Desks Are So Popular

 Your heart actually beats 10 times more per minute when you go from sitting to standing.
 That means you could be burning 30,000+ more calories over the course of a year!
 If you stand for 3 hours a day, 5 days a week, you'll burn about 8 lbs. a year.

-Sitting requires little-to-no energy, but standing engages your body and burns fat.
+Sitting requires little-to-no energy, but standing engages your body and burns fat to promote weight loss.

 After sitting for a while, your brain functions slow down.
 Sitting still is like telling your body to go to sleep and work less, which leads to mental fatigue.
 When your body is inactive, your brain doesn't get the healthy blood flow and glucose metabolism it needs to work properly.
 Less oxygen means your ability to concentrate is reduced.